syseleven/containerday-workshops/600-ingress-nginx/README.md

   helm upgrade --install -f values.yaml --namespace ingress-nginx ingress-nginx ingress-nginx/ingress-nginx --version=4.6.0
   ```

+---

+* **Note!** Please be a little patient since we deploy a DaemonSet on all Nodes!
+* Also creating the LoadBalancer service might take a few minutes!

+---

+### Verify
-* Verify ingress-nginx is up and running
+* Check if ingress-nginx is up and running

   ```shell
   kubectl --namespace ingress-nginx get services -o wide -w ingress-nginx-controller